OSHA Enforcement Analysis

 Comparison of complaint-driven, programmed, accident, and other inspection types to see which are most likely to result in citations and which lead to the highest penalties.

 How has OSHA enforcement activity changed over time?
-Track the number of inspections opened, violations issued, and penalties assessed each year across federal OSHA records.
+Track the number of inspections opened, violations issued, and penalties assessed each year across public OSHA records.

 Analysis of how long employers take to abate OSHA violations after citation, with breakdowns by violation type, time brackets, and completion rates.